Ramírez leads late scoring barrage, Guardians deal Rangers their season-worst 4th straight loss

 ARLINGTON, Texas (AP) — José Ramírez had a pair of two-run singles and reached base five times as the Cleveland Guardians beat Texas 7-0 on Monday night and sent the Rangers to their first four-game losing streak of the season.

 “He’s pretty fun to watch,” first-year Guardians manager Stephen Vogt said of Ramírez.
-“Hosey’s just remarkable, he really is.
+“José is just remarkable, he really is.
 Nothing that he does surprises me.
 He’s always looking to win.”

 Five Cleveland pitchers combined for the four-hit shutout of the defending World Series champions.
 The AL Central-leading Guardians followed Sunday’s 7-0 win over the Chicago White Sox for their first consecutive shutouts since August 5-6, 2020.